2022/23 | Conestoga College

-General safety considerations will be provided in the Orientation in the Cowan Health Sciences Centre or any other labs or training centres.
+General safety considerations will be provided during the Orientation in the Cowan Health Sciences Centre or any other labs or training centres.
 Throughout your course of study, your teacher will guide you through the use of safe work practices.
-Safety considerations and the safe handling and use of equipment in the Cowan Health Sciences Centre are incorporated within the learning outcomes of your program.
+Safety considerations and the safe handling and use of equipment are incorporated within the learning outcomes of your program.

-It is the student's responsibility to follow guidelines for safety once they have been taught and to ensure that they have had training on the use of any equipment prior to its use.
+It is your responsibility to follow guidelines for safety once these have been taught and to ensure that you received training on the use of any equipment prior to its use.

-Any person who fails to comply with Health and Safety regulations or handles equipment in an unsafe or abusive manner will be asked to leave the Cowan Health Sciences Centre.
+Any person who fails to comply with Health and Safety regulations or handles equipment in an unsafe or abusive manner will be asked to leave the space or location.